Looking to volunteer

-We promote a huge range of volunteering opportunities on behalf of groups and organisations in the city who are looking for volunteers.
-There are around 200 different volunteering opportunities at any one time.
-To search for volunteering opportunities go to:
+We promote a huge range of volunteering opportunities on behalf of those looking for volunteers.
+There are about 200 opportunities at any one time.

-If you need help searching for volunteering opportunities, our team offer confidential telephone support for anyone who:
+If you need help searching for opportunities, we offer confidential telephone support for anyone who:

 - Would like some guidance on how to search for volunteering opportunities online